sushant12/snake_ladder/README.md

 # SnakeLadder

 A 2P snake and ladder game build on top of phoenix liveview.
+The assets I have used in this repo is from https://github.com/matthewfrancisong/project-1

 # Demo